You know sleep matters. You've read about how it affects memory, metabolism, mood, immune function, and every system in your body.

 - Allow blood glucose to stabilize and drop before sleep

-- This promotes deeper sleep, stronger growth hormone pulses, and better brain energy metabolism
+- This promotes deeper sleep and stronger growth hormone pulses

 What about supplements?

 Magnesium: If you're deficient (and many people are), magnesium supplementation can improve sleep.
-Magnesium activates the parasympathetic nervous system and modulates GABA receptors in the thalamus—the same circuits that generate sleep spindles.
+Magnesium activates the parasympathetic nervous system (rest-and-digest mode).
 Try magnesium glycinate or magnesium threonate (300-400mg before bed).
 If you're not deficient, it won't do much.

 Melatonin: Less is more.
-The research supports 0.3mg (300 micrograms), not the 3-10mg doses commonly sold.
+Research supports 0.3mg (300 micrograms), not the 3-10mg doses commonly sold.
 Melatonin has a biphasic dose-response curve—higher doses can cause next-day grogginess and don't improve sleep quality.
 Use the minimum effective dose.

 L-Theanine + GABA: L-theanine (an amino acid from tea) and GABA (a calming neurotransmitter) have synergistic effects.
 Combined, they reduce sleep latency (time to fall asleep) and improve sleep quality.
 Try 200mg L-theanine + 100-200mg GABA 30-60 minutes before bed.

 Avoid: Caffeine after 2pm.
 Caffeine has a half-life of 5-6 hours.
-If you drink coffee at 3pm, 50% of the caffeine is still in your system at 9pm, blocking adenosine receptors and preventing deep sleep.
+Drink coffee at 3pm, and 50% of the caffeine is still in your system at 9pm, blocking adenosine receptors and preventing deep sleep.

 Exercise: Morning is Best

-Regular exercise improves sleep quality by multiple mechanisms:
+Regular exercise improves sleep quality through multiple mechanisms:

 - Increases adenosine accumulation (sleep pressure)